aljeks/air-quality-and-asthma/README.md

 (Optional) If you want to get inside container for some reason run it like
 #sudo docker run -it --rm --entrypoint=bash predict

-After tis you can sen a request to the cloud via jupiter notebook 'air-quality-and-asthma/notebook.ipynb' It's in the bottom of file with label: 'Test example with request to AWS cloud service'
+After this you can send a POST request to the cloud via jupyter notebook 'air-quality-and-asthma/notebook.ipynb'

+It's in the bottom of the file with the label: 'Test example with request to AWS cloud service'

 Or just run this curl from any terminal:
 #